5 Breathing Exercises for Children

 - Bunny breathing – Inhale 3 quick breaths through the nose, followed by one long exhale through the nose as well.
 Practice slowing down the exhale each time your child does this conscious breathing exercise.

-- Bumblebee breathing – Similar to the bunny breath, the bumblebee breath also requires you to breathe in and out through just your nose.
-However, this deep breathing technique is also similar to the snake breath when it comes to animal sounds.
-That said, on the exhale, have your child make a humming or buzzing sound like a bee.
+- Bumblebee breathing – Similar to bunny breath, bumblebee breath also requires breathing in and out through your nose.
+However, this deep breathing technique resembles snake breath in animal sounds.
+Have your child make a humming or buzzing sound on the exhale like a bee.

 5. Lemon Squeeze